tlemenestrel/France_Real_Estate_Prices_Prediction/README.md

 * the area in square metres

-* the rent per year in € and
+* the rent per year in €

-* the price of the property in €.
+* the price of the property in €

 ## Getting Started